Skip to main content

 New York Yankees: Babe Ruth (659)

 Babe Ruth hit 714 home runs over his remarkable career, the majority of which came with the Yankees.
 The modern Yankee Stadium is much smaller than the original stadium (aka "the House That Ruth Built"), but Ruth's franchise HR record could be one of those unbreakable records.
-Mickey Mantle is second overall for the Bronx Bombers with 536 homers, followed by other legends like Lou Gehrig (493), Joe DiMaggio (361), and Yogi Berra (358).
+Mickey Mantle is second overall for the Bronx Bombers with 536 homers, followed by fellow legends Lou Gehrig (493), Joe DiMaggio (361), and Yogi Berra (358).

 Oakland Athletics: Mark McGwire (363)

-Jimmie Fox set the franchise mark with 302 home runs with the Philadelphia Athletics between 1925 and 1935.
+Jimmie Foxx set the franchise mark with 302 home runs with the Philadelphia Athletics between 1925 and 1935.
 It took nearly six decades for that record to fall, with McGwire passing Foxx in 1992.
-Reggie Jackson (269), Jose Canseco (254), and Bob Johnson (252) round out the top five in the history of the three-city franchise.
+Reggie Jackson (269), Jose Canseco (254), and Bob Johnson (252) round out the top five in the history of the franchise.

 Philadelphia Phillies: Mike Schmidt (548)